Adam5Wu/SCapRider/README.md

 These advantages mean that it is easier, and safer to mount super capacitor as energy storage near important assets.

 Of course, there are also disadvantages, with the major one being much lower energy density (read: more space for the same energy stored).
-However, for the specific scenario of ride-through during generation startup, the lower energy density is not a show stopper -- if the generator will definitely kick in within 1 minute, only have 2~3 minutes of backup power is completely acceptable!
+However, for the specific scenario of ride-through during generator startup, the lower energy density is not a show stopper -- if the generator will definitely kick in within 1 minute, only have 2~3 minutes of backup power is completely acceptable!

 I am aware of one (somewhat) commercial product in this class, the [RAM Ultra UPS 8000](http://www.ramtechno.com/articles/13-ram-ultra-ups-8000).
 I discovered its availability after I have finished designing V2 and waiting for prototype board.